thacherT1D/html-intro-exercise/README.md

 # HTML Introduction Exercise

+0. Fork this repo and clone it to your computer.
+   You can verify this by seeing your GitHub username in the URL and not `gschool`.

 0. Create a new file named `cities.html`.
 Make sure it includes an [html](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/html), [head](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head), and [body](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body). (then, commit your changes!)

 0. Make an [unordered list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ul) all of the cities you've lived in. (then, commit your changes!)